XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 @ Clarify

-### I missed some event furnitures that can be acquired from crates.
+### I missed some event furniture that can be acquired from crates.
 Will I ever have a chance to get them again?

 > Yes.
 Wait for them in the Black Market Exchange.